dawnbeen/c_formatter_42/README.md

 ```

-Recommended to set in `Workspace Preference`
+Recommended to set in `Workspace Preference`.

 Feel free to report issues or contribute. :)